zhixiangteoh/tP/docs/UserGuide.md

 ### Game Mode: `start`

 Starts Game Mode for an existing deck.
-The `start` command expects one argument specifying the deck index for which to enter Deck Mode.

 > The `start` command can also be entered from within Normal Mode.